Cartoon Network: Marketing

 Cartoon Network shows with established fan followings, such as Dexter's Laboratory, allowed the network to pursue licensing agreements with companies interested in selling series-related merchandise.
 For example, agreements with Kraft Foods led to widespread in-store advertising for Cartoon Network-related products.
 The network also worked on cross-promotion campaigns with both Kraft and Tower Records.
-In product development and marketing, the network has benefited from its relation to corporate parent Warner Bros.
-Discovery, allowing for mutually beneficial relationships with various subsidiary companies.
+In product development and marketing, the network has benefited from its relation to corporate parent Time Warner (later WarnerMedia, now Warner Bros.
+Discovery), allowing for mutually beneficial relationships with various subsidiary companies.

 Time Warner Cable, the former cable television subsidiary of the corporate parent (which was spun off from Time Warner in 2009), distributes Cartoon Network as part of its packages.
 Turner Broadcasting System, the subsidiary overseeing various Warner Bros.
 Discovery-owned networks, helped cross-promote Cartoon Network shows and at times arranged for swapping certain shows between the networks.
 For example, Foster's Home for Imaginary Friends, one of CN's original shows, was at times seen at Kids' WB (which was discontinued on May 24, 2008), while Xiaolin Showdown and ¡Mucha Lucha!, two of Kids' WB's original shows, were seen at Cartoon Network.
 In each case, the swap intended to cultivate a shared audience for the two networks.
 Time Inc., the former subsidiary overseeing the magazines of the corporate parent, ensured favorable coverage of Cartoon Network and advertising space across its publications.
-Printed advertisements for CN shows could appear in magazines such as Time, Entertainment Weekly and Sports Illustrated Kids until Time Inc. was spun off from WarnerMedia on June 9, 2014.
-AOL, a now-former sibling company to WarnerMedia covering Internet services, helped promote Cartoon Network shows online by offering exclusive content for certain animated series, online sweepstakes and display advertising for CN.
+Printed advertisements for CN shows could appear in magazines such as Time, Entertainment Weekly and Sports Illustrated Kids until Time Inc. was spun off from Time Warner on June 9, 2014.
+AOL, a now-former sibling company to Time Warner covering Internet services, helped promote Cartoon Network shows online by offering exclusive content for certain animated series, online sweepstakes and display advertising for CN.